Muhammedshibili688/insurance-coverage-prediction/README.md

 }

-Each prediction is followed by SHAP explanation in Streamlit.
+SHAP explains the reasoning for each option.

 🌱 Future Improvements

 Optuna hyperparameter tuning

-Transformer-based models
+Transformer-based sequence models

-Authentication for API
+Add authentication

+Deploy Streamlit + API on cloud (Railway / Render / HF Spaces)

-CI/CD pipeline with GitHub Actions
+CI/CD with GitHub Actions

-Full cloud deployment

 Monitoring (Prometheus + Grafana)

-👨‍💻 Author

-Muhammed Shibili
+👨‍💻 Author – Muhammed Shibili

-💼 Machine Learning Engineer
+Machine Learning Engineer
-🔥 Passionate about production-grade AI systems
+🔥 Passion for production-grade AI systems
-📫 Open to collaborations

-⭐ Support
+📫 Reach out for collaboration anytime!

-If this project helped you:
+If you found this helpful:

-👉 Star the repository
+⭐ Star the repo
-👉 Share it on LinkedIn
+🔗 Share on LinkedIn
-👉 Add it to your ML portfolio
+🍀 Add to your ML portfolio